Ronaldo beats Messi to win Ballon d’Or for fifth time

-Real Madrid forward Cristiano Ronaldo has won the Ballon d'Or award as soccer's best player of the year for a record-equaling fifth time, moving him level with Barcelona star Lionel Messi.
+Despite once trailing 4-1 to his longtime rival, Ronaldo moved level after winning the award again on Thursday.

-Ronaldo won the trophy awarded by France Football magazine at a ceremony held at the Eiffel Tower on Thursday.
-He finished ahead of contenders Messi and Neymar, who left Barcelona in the off-season to join Paris Saint-Germain for a world record transfer fee of 222 million Euros ($262 million).
+"With Messi the fight continues, in a good way," Ronaldo said after being presented the trophy awarded by France Football magazine at a ceremony held at the Eiffel Tower.

+Messi was second in the voting and Neymar, who left Barcelona in the off-season to join Paris Saint-Germain for a world record transfer fee of 222 million Euros ($262 million), was third.

-Ronaldo was shown on television receiving the award while making the sign of five with his left hand as held the trophy in his right.
-Messi was runner-up behind him and Neymar was third.
+Ronaldo was shown on television receiving his latest award Thursday while making the sign of five with his left hand as held the trophy in his right.

 "Of course, I feel happy, it's a big moment in my career," Ronaldo said.
 "It's something I hope to win every year."